Kehen - The Temple of Fire

 🚆 How to get there

-Kehen Temple is roughly 26 km's northeast of Ubud and takes about 45 minutes by car, depending on traffic.
+Kehen, the Temple of Fire is roughly 26 km's northeast of Ubud and takes about 45 minutes by car, depending on traffic.
 If you're coming from Denpasar, the distance is approximately 43 km's north, typically requiring around 2 hours to reach by car.
 Public transportation options are very limited, so hiring a private driver or scooter rider for a full day tour is the most practical option.
 A car will set you back about 60,000 - 80,000 IDR for the entire day.

 ⭐ Attraction Info